cosmob3/cpnt260-a2/README.md

   - X Make cards be side by side
 - X paragraph text line lenght is 75ch
 - no horizontal scroll
-- change colour scheme and fonts
+- X change colour scheme and fonts

 ***LATE***